Emergence of long-range entanglement and odd-even effect in periodic generalized quantum cluster models: Introduction

-In this work, we demonstrate that long-range entanglement can indeed persist under PBC when both the system size $N$ and interaction range $m$ are odd.
+In this work, we investigate the entanglement properties of generalized quantum cluster models under PBC and demonstrate that long-range entanglement can indeed persist under PBC when both the system size $N$ and interaction range $m$ are odd.
 By analyzing the entanglement entropy and the multi-part conditional mutual information entropy, we identify clear signatures of long-range entanglement in this regime, even in the presence of a finite transverse field.
 Our findings reveal that the size of the system and the interaction range play a crucial role in protecting non-local correlations under PBC.
 Furthermore, by combining spectral and entanglement analyses, we show that this mechanism leads to gapless low-energy modes and robust long-range entanglement characteristics.

-The remainder of this paper is organized as follows: Section~\ref{sec:model} introduces the generalized cluster model and the ground states are exactly solved in different system size and interaction range conditions.
-Section~\ref{sec:entanglement} presents numerical results for entanglement entropy and quantum condition mutual information across different conditions.
-Section~\ref{sec:robustness} we investigate the entanglement properties under a quantum fluctuation to prove the robust of long-range entanglement.
+The remainder of this paper is organized as follows: Section~\ref{sec:model} introduces the generalized quantum cluster model and the ground states are exactly solved in different system size and interaction range conditions with zero-th order approximation.
+Section~\ref{sec:entanglement} presents numerical results for quantum condition mutual information across different conditions in infinitesimal but finite field.
+Section~\ref{sec:robustness} we investigate the entanglement properties under a large quantum fluctuation to prove the robust of long-range entanglement.
 Finally, Section~\ref{sec:conclusion} summarizes our findings and outlines future directions.